-In 2017, the SEC created the Cyber Unit of its Division of Enforcement to target various types of illegal activity in the digital world, including: (1) market manipulation schemes involving false information spread through electronic and social media; (2) hacking to obtain material nonpublic information; (3) violations involving distributed ledger technology and initial coin offerings; (4) misconduct perpetrated using the dark web; (5) intrusions into retail brokerage accounts; and (6) cyber-related threats to trading platforms and other critical market infrastructure.
+In recent years, the SEC has emphasized the need for public companies to make cybersecurity a meaningful part of their internal controls and procedures.
+In 2017, the Cyber Unit of the SEC’s Division of Enforcement was created to target various types of illegal cyber-related activity, including: (i) market manipulation schemes involving false information spread through electronic and social media; (ii) hacking to obtain material nonpublic information; (iii) violations involving distributed ledger technology and initial coin offerings; (iv) misconduct perpetrated using the dark web; (v) intrusions into retail brokerage accounts; and (vi) cyber-related threats to trading platforms and other critical market infrastructure.

-In early 2018, the SEC published its first guidance on cybersecurity which recommends that companies establish policies and procedures to mitigate cybersecurity risks and prevent insider trading.
-The guidance emphasizes that companies should implement policies and procedures that enable senior management to evaluate the existence of a data breach, its impact, and the companies’ disclosure obligations.
-The SEC also advises that companies have adequate policies and procedures to prevent illegal insider trading before public disclosure of a material cybersecurity incident.
+In its first guidance on cybersecurity published in 2018, the SEC recommended that companies establish policies and procedures to mitigate cybersecurity risks and prevent insider trading.
+The guidance urged companies to implement policies and procedures to allow senior management to evaluate the existence of data breaches, the impact on company operations, and required disclosure obligations.
+The SEC also advised that companies maintain internal controls to prevent illegal insider trading prior to public disclosure of a material cybersecurity incident.

 The Foreign Corrupt Practices Act

 The Foreign Corrupt Practices Act (FCPA) prohibits gifts and improper payments to foreign government officials to obtain or retain business or government contracts.
-For conduct to fall within the scope of the FCPA, it is not necessary for a government official to be directly related to the award or retention of a government contract.
+It isn’t necessary for a government official to be directly related to the award or retention of a government contract for the prohibited conduct to fall within the scope of the FCPA.
 The language of the FCPA has been broadly interpreted to encompass any business purpose or conduct designed to gain a business advantage.
-The SEC has provided some illustrative examples of conduct that constitutes obtaining or retaining business:
+The SEC offers some illustrative examples of conduct that constitutes obtaining or retaining business under the FCPA, including:

 - Avoiding contract termination.

-The FCPA also contains accounting provisions applicable to public companies.
+The FCPA also contains accounting provisions applicable to publicly-traded companies.
 There are two primary components of the accounting provisions.
-Under the “books and records” provision, a company must keep accurate books, records, and accounts that fairly reflect the company’s transactions and dispositions of its assets.
-The “internal controls” provision requires that a company maintain a system of internal accounting controls that ensures management control, authority, and responsibility over the company’s assets.
+Under the “books and records” provision, a company must keep accurate books, records, and accounts that fairly reflect the company’s transactions and the dispositions of its assets.
+The “internal controls” provision requires that a company maintain a system of internal accounting controls that ensures management control, authority, and responsibility over company assets.
 Violations of the FCPA can lead to civil and criminal penalties, sanctions, and remedies, including fines, disgorgement, and/or imprisonment.

-There is no statutory definition of “insider trading.”
-The rules prohibiting insider trading have largely been made by the SEC and interpreted by the courts.
-Insider trading has been characterized in court opinions as the purchase or sale of a security by a person while in possession of material, non-public information concerning that security, where the information is obtained from a breach of fiduciary duty, or from a duty arising from a relationship of trust or confidence.
+There is no statutory definition of “insider trading;” the rules prohibiting such conduct have been based largely on court interpretations of SEC rules and regulations.
+Courts have defined insider trading as the purchase or sale of a security by a person while in possession of material, nonpublic information concerning that security.
+The nonpublic information typically results from a breach of fiduciary duty, or from a duty arising out of a relationship of trust or confidence.

-The SEC has prosecuted individuals trading on inside information, as well as individuals who passed on material, nonpublic information to others who executed trades based on the information.
+The SEC has not only prosecuted individuals who have traded on inside information, but also those who have passed on material, nonpublic information to others who executed trades based on that information.
 In Salman v.
-United States, 580 U.S. ___ (2016), the Supreme Court addressed the issue of whether a gift of confidential information to a friend or family member alone is sufficient to establish the “personal benefit” required to impose liability.
-The Supreme Court affirmed the criminal conviction of a man who received trading tips from an extended family member.
-The court found that the “personal benefit” requirement of laws that prohibit insider trading may be met by “making a gift of confidential information” to a trading relative or friend.
+United States, 580 U.S. ___ , 137 S. Ct.
+420 (2016), the Supreme Court addressed the issue of whether a gift of confidential information to a friend or family member alone was sufficient to establish the “personal benefit” element of the offense necessary to support a criminal conviction for insider trading.
+The Supreme Court answered in the affirmative and upheld the conviction of a man who received trading tips from an extended family member.
+The Court found that the “personal benefit” requirement of laws prohibiting insider trading may be met by “making a gift of confidential information” to a relative or friend.

 Misconduct by Exchanges

-The SEC also investigates rule violations committed by exchanges.
-Exchanges have been sanctioned for failing to enforce SEC rules, inadequate investigation of compliance problems, and unauthorized accommodations for member firms.
-An exchange can also be subject to sanctions when it implements a new business practice, or modifies an existing practice without creating a new rule when required.
+The SEC investigates rule violations committed by various trading exchanges.
+Exchanges have been sanctioned for failing to enforce SEC rules; inadequate investigation of compliance problems; and unauthorized accommodations for member firms.
+An exchange can also be subject to sanctions when it implements a new business practice, or modifies an existing practice without creating a new rule when required to do so.

-In March 2018, the SEC charged the New York Stock Exchange and two affiliated exchanges with regulatory failures in connection with multiple violations, including several events that caused market disruption.
-It was first time the SEC prosecuted a violation of its Regulation Systems Compliance and Integrity (Reg SCI), a series of broad regulations focused on business continuity and disaster recovery.
-The charges against the exchanges included erroneously implementing a market-wide regulatory halt and negligently misrepresenting stock prices as “automated” despite extensive system problems before a complete shutdown of two exchanges.
-The SEC also charged the exchanges with applying price collars during unusual market volatility on August 24, 2015, without a rule in effect to permit such actions.
-The action reportedly resulted in slower resolution of order imbalances.
-The exchanges agreed to pay a $14 million penalty in settlement of the charges.
+In 2018, the SEC charged the New York Stock Exchange, and two affiliated exchanges, with multiple regulatory violations, including several events that caused a market disruption.
+It was first time the SEC prosecuted a violation of its Regulation Systems Compliance and Integrity (Reg SCI).
+Reg SCI is a series of regulations designed to maintain business continuity and recovery from disasters.
+Among the charges filed by the SEC were the erroneous implementation of a market-wide regulatory halt and negligent misrepresentation of stock prices as “automated,” even though the system experienced extensive problems before two exchanges completely shut down.
+The SEC also charged the exchanges with applying price collars during unusual market volatility, without a rule in effect to permit such actions, which reportedly resulted in slower resolution of order imbalances.
+The exchanges agreed to pay a $14 million penalty to settle the charges.

 Misrepresentations to Investors

-SEC Rule 10b-5 makes it unlawful to “[t]o make any untrue statement of a material fact or to omit to state a material fact . . .” or “engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person, in connection with the purchase or sale of any security.”
+SEC Rule 10b-5 makes it unlawful for any person “[t]o make any untrue statement of a material fact or to omit to state a material fact . . . [or] engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person, in connection with the purchase or sale of any security.”
 Simply stated, a misrepresentation is a false statement or omission of a material fact relating to an investment.
-A “material fact” is any information that any average investor should know before buying or selling a security.
-Examples of material information include brokerage fees, commissions, and other costs related the purchase of a security; risks associated with a particular investment; and a company’s financial condition when the transaction involves the company’s stock.
+A “material fact” is any information that an average investor should know before buying or selling a security.
+Examples of material facts include: (i) costs related the purchase of a security, such as brokerage fees and commissions; (ii) risks associated with a particular investment; and (iii) important financial details such as revenue, liabilities, and condition of assets when the transaction involves a security offering.

-Another common area of SEC enforcement is misappropriation of investor funds for personal or business expenses.
-SEC rules strictly prohibit misrepresentations relating to the intended use of funds from an offering or the manner in which client accounts will be invested.
+Misappropriation of investor funds for personal or business expenses is another area of frequent SEC investigation and enforcement.
+SEC rules strictly prohibit misrepresentations relating to the intended use of funds from a security offering or the manner in which client accounts will be invested.
 A company must also have appropriate safeguards to protect client funds from unauthorized activity.
-For example, the SEC brought an enforcement action against a large brokerage firm that failed to adopt policies and procedures designed to prevent financial advisors from misusing and misappropriating funds in client accounts.
-Because of its inadequate policies and procedures, the firm failed to detect that one of its employees misappropriated funds from client accounts over a period of nearly one year.
+For example, the SEC has commenced enforcement actions against brokerage firms that failed to implement procedures to prevent the misuse and misappropriation of client funds.
+In some cases, inadequate internal controls prevented firms from detecting illegal misappropriation of client funds for periods of a year or more.

 Brokerage and Private Equity Fees

-SEC enforcement actions for improperly charging fees can lead to sanctions, fines and, in some cases, rescission of investor purchases.
-In one enforcement action, the SEC found that traders and salespeople of a large brokerage firm convinced bank customers to overpay for Residential Mortgage Backed Securities (RMBS) by deceiving them about the price the firm paid to acquire the securities.
-The SEC also found that the firm’s RMBS traders and salespeople illegally profited from excessive, undisclosed commissions, called “mark-ups.”
-In some cases, these mark-ups were more than twice the amount customers should have paid.
-The brokerage firm also had inadequate compliance and surveillance procedures to prevent and detect this type of misconduct which increased the firm’s profits on RMBS transactions to the detriment of its customers.
+SEC enforcement actions for improperly charged fees can lead to sanctions, fines and, in some cases, rescission of investor purchases.
+For example, in one enforcement action, the SEC found that bank customers overpaid for Residential Mortgage Backed Securities because brokerage representatives deceived them about the price the firm paid to acquire the securities.
+The SEC also found that the firm’s salespeople illegally profited from excessive, undisclosed commissions, called “mark-ups.”
+In some cases, these mark-ups were more than twice the amount that customers should have paid.
+Many of these deceptive tactics continued unchecked because the brokerage lacked effective internal controls to identify and prevent this type of misconduct.

 Trading Price Manipulation

-Market manipulation is a classic violation of securities laws.
-Unscrupulous individuals may artificially increase the price or volume of a stock in order to attract other investors.
-These schemes are sometimes combined with a form of microcap stock fraud where false and misleading press releases or statements are issued to artificially inflate the price of the stock.
-This “pump and dump” scheme allows unscrupulous brokers and investors to sell their shares before stock price plummets.
-The remaining investors are left with a stock that is worth significantly less than they paid for it.
+Market manipulation involves unscrupulous individuals who artificially increase the price or volume of a stock in order to attract other investors.
+These schemes are sometimes utilized as part of microcap stock fraud where false and misleading press releases or statements are issued to artificially inflate the price of the stock.
+In this type of “pump and dump” scheme, corrupt brokers and investors sell their shares before stock price plummets.
+The remaining investors are left holding a stock that is worth significantly less than what they paid for it.

-In 2018, the SEC charged four individuals involved in a fraudulent scheme that generated nearly $34 million from unlawful stock sales.
-According to the complaint, the defendants manipulated the market and illegally sold the stock of a microcap issuer.
-As part of the alleged scheme, the defendants hid their ownership and sales of shares of the microcap company by using offshore bank accounts, sham legal documents, anonymizing techniques, and other deceptive practices.
-The defendants also allegedly directed a wide-ranging promotional campaign and employed manipulative trading techniques to artificially inflate the share price, which reportedly netted them nearly $34 million.
+One SEC enforcement action involved four individuals engaged in a fraudulent scheme that generated nearly $34 million from unlawful stock sales.
+The SEC alleged that the four manipulated the market and illegally sold the stock of a microcap issuer.
+As part of the alleged scheme, the duplicitous traders hid their ownership and sales of shares of the company by using offshore bank accounts, sham legal documents, and anonymizing techniques.
+They also allegedly orchestrated a wide-reaching promotional campaign and manipulative trading techniques to artificially inflate the share price.
 The SEC obtained a court order that froze the proceeds from the sales of the stock.
-It subsequently obtained a default judgment and established a recovery fund, which returned more than $14 million to defrauded investors.
+After obtaining a default judgment against the group, the Commission established a recovery fund which returned more than $14 million to defrauded investors.

 Market manipulation does not always involve the actual execution of orders.
-“Spoofing” and “layering” are forms of market manipulation in which a trader places a bid or offer on a stock with the intent to cancel the bid before execution.
-These fraudulent practices are intended to deceive other traders as to the true levels of supply or demand in the market.
-In other cases, traders have used limit orders to influence mark-to-market accounting in order to mask investment losses.
+“Spoofing” and “layering” are forms of market manipulation in which traders place bids or offers on a stock with the intent to cancel the bid before execution.
+These fraudulent practices are designed to deceive other traders as to the true levels of supply or demand in the market thereby falsely manipulating the trading price.